The business district's dazzling Winter Lights show is back for 2018.

-The bright lights of Canary Wharf's towers already provide quite the spectacle after dark, but the area will glow even more than usual throughout January thanks to the addition of a variety of installations from international artists.
+The bright lights of Canary Wharf's towers already provide quite the spectacle after dark, but the area glows even more than usual throughout January thanks to the addition of a variety of installations from international artists.
 Winter Lights returns in 2017 with 30 dazzling artworks, installations and interactive experiences, with many on show in the UK for the first time.
 Highlights include a live graffiti weekend with work crafted from light (Jan 19-21) and 'Angels of Freedom' which sees five giant wings created by Merav Etan and Gaston Zahr that allow visitors to transform into angels using photography and social media.
 Visit the Winter Lights website for more information and to see the full programme.

 Average User Rating